DanielSparta/RAT-Project-2024/README.md

 - Screen Draw
 - Remote Shell
 - Computer speech form text
+- Screen Lock (Until password will enter, Working also after restart)

 **_Alot More Features Soon_**
 **_I would really appreciate any CR or ideas_**